Leeap83/Movie-Database/README.md

 - A movie with a really long movie title forces the cards to display with blank card spaces.
 - During the lighthouse audit, the performance and best practice could be improved by the inclusion of a file uploader so that images are properly sized and the would use HTTPS.
+- During manual test for mobile responsiveness issue arised for iphone 5 sidenav dropped below navbar, white space appeared down the right hand side of the screen pusing content over.
+This was resolved by adding a media query the logo font sized was reduced, background image position was changed from relative and overflow was changed to hidden for the main section.

 # Deployment